Editor and Publisher, Kindred Books

 Managing Editor, BMP Voices; Digital Marketing Assistant

-Oona Miller studies English, linguistics, and technology at Grinnell College and writes queer YA fiction in her leftover time.
+Oona Miller loves theater, mythology, languages, and the sun.
+She studies English, linguistics, and technology at Grinnell College, but in her leftover time she writes queer YA fiction.
 She spent a summer as a full-time intern with Brain Mill Press.
-Her short stories and play have appeared on White Teeth Mag and won awards from the University of Wisconsin–Whitewater and her own Grinnell College.
+Her short stories and play have won awards from the University of Wisconsin–Whitewater and her own Grinnell College.
+In December 2018, she published her first poetry chapbook, How to Draw a God, with Grinnell College Press.

 Ruth Homrighaus began her career in publishing in 1997 as a summer intern at an academic press.
 While earning a Ph.D. in modern European history, she worked in scholarly press acquisitions editorial until 2001, when she opened her own business, Ruthless Editing, providing developmental editing and copyediting services primarily to nonfiction humanities and social science scholars.
 With ten years’ experience as a small business owner, she took on an additional editorial acquisitions role at Entangled Publishing for their Indulgence line.
 In 2013, she left editing to focus on her career as a writer.
 Now a New York Times bestselling author (as Ruthie Knox), Ruth has published over a dozen titles in adult contemporary romance and New Adult romance (writing as Robin York).
 Nominated for four RITA awards in her first two years as a published author, Ruth has been translated into German, French, Italian, and Portuguese and has made multiple best-of lists in romance, including Library Journal’s list for 2014.